Admins

 With significant changes coming this release, including the Flow Scanner to ensure best practices are followed and SLDS 2 restyling to bring the new look and feel, Salesforce Inspector Reloaded remains an open source project that you can contribute to and keep making it better.

-If you’d like to try new features sooner, you can do so by installing the beta version of the extension for Chrome.
+If you’d like to try new features sooner now and in the future, you can do so by installing the beta version of the extension for Chrome.

 What Salesforce Inspector Reloaded 2.0 enhancement are you most excited about?
 Let us know in the comments below!